FAQ: Overpayment returns and waivers

 No. In accordance with the New Jersey Unemployment Compensation law, any available benefits you are currently entitled to must be used to recoup (offset) any outstanding UI/DI debt principal that you may owe.
 A monthly agreement will not prevent this from occurring.
 Once the principal benefits have been recouped, any remaining balances of fines and interest will be your responsibility to repay.
 Unemployment Insurance benefits cannot be used to recoup any fines and interest you may owe.

 If you (or your spouse) have an outstanding liability with this agency, your New Jersey state income tax refund and/or rebates will be withheld and applied to this debt.
-These collection actions can be avoided by entering into a formal installment agreement with us and maintaining the required monthly installment payments.
+These collection actions can be prevented by entering into a formal installment agreement with us and maintaining the required monthly installment payments.

-Contact them in writing at the address below.
+Or notify them in writing at the address below.
 Include your phone number in your letter.

-Attn: Bankruptcy Dept.
+Attn: Bankruptcy Unit

 PO Box 951